aur0rae/Dotfiles/README.md

 This currently relies on a few dependencies.

+- Hyprland
+- Hyprlock
-- Sway
+- Hyprpaper
-- Swaylock
+- Hypridle

 - Waybar

 - Wofi

 - Dunst

 - Kitty

 - Thunar

-- Swaybg
-- Swayidle
 - Pavucontrol
 - NetworkManager Applet
 - Blueman

+- Starship
 - Brightnessctl
-- otf-font-awesome
-- ttf-terminus-nerd
 - slurp
 - grim
 - wl-clipboard
+- power-profiles-daemon
+- otf-font-awesome
+- ttf-terminus-nerd

 These are mostly interchangeable, but make sure to change the corresponding binds in the config.